ArthurG/Kijiji-Repost-Headless/README.md

 - This project requires python3.
 - Required packages: python-requests, json, bs4, sqlalchemy
 - I recommend using pip install to install these packages
-- Generate a posting file (myAd.inf) by calling 'python GenerateInfFile.py'
+- Generate a posting file (myAd.inf) by calling `python GenerateInfFile.py` and following the prompts
 - Place all photo dependancies in the current directory
 - start program by calling python KijijiCmd.py